 You may be asked if there is any history of prostate cancer in your family, for example your father, grandfather or brothers.
 If you can find out about your family history before going to see the GP that would be very helpful then you can mention this to the GP.

-Find out more about see the leaflet Prostate Cancer – Is it in the family?
+To find out more, see the leaflet Prostate Cancer – Is it in the family?

 The GP may ask for a urine sample so it might be helpful if you take a urine sample with you.
 The GP may test this sample for glucose (to test for sugar) or may use a little dipstick to test for any signs of infection in your bladder or kidneys.